Whiley/RFCs/text/0000-subtyping.md

 ```

 This currently compiles but, in fact, is not type safe.
 Furthermore,
-there is no way for us to check this at runtime.
+there is no way for us to check this at runtime (i.e. because we
+cannot inspect the implementation of a function).

 ### References